SolNebula/Chainspeak/README.md

 The content is pitched at beginners — someone who can produce a few words but hasn't yet learned how to hold a conversation.
 That said, the structure itself isn't beginner-only.
 Intermediate and advanced learners can swap in more complex vocabulary, extend the beat prompts, or build entirely new weeks around topics that match where they are.

-A single HTML file.
-Open it in a browser.
+A single HTML file that opens in a browser.

 ---